HL7/terminology-fundamentals-ig/input/pagecontent/vsdoverview.md

-### Characteristics of a Value Set Definition Overview
+This guide is consistent with the previously published Characteristics of a Value Set Definition (VSD) normative specifications.
+Changes from the previous specification are listed in the <a href="#changes">Changes from Previous Release</a> section below.
+The purpose of VSD is described in the sections below.

-#### Intended Audience
+### Intended Audience

 This specification is primarily intended for terminology system designers, individuals responsible for implementing standards that use terminology subsets and subject matter experts tasked with creating or understanding terminology artifacts.
-It is assumed the readers will be familiar with the terminology material in the current version of “Core Principles and Properties of HL7 Version 3 Models.”1 Some of the overview material will be important for less technically focused individuals to understand as they create terminology content for use in implemented systems.
+It is assumed the readers will be familiar with the Terminology artifacts described in this guide.
+Some of the overview material will be important for less technically focused individuals to understand as they create terminology content for use in implemented systems.

 Those individuals looking for the highlights should focus on the Value Set Definition Specification section as this provides the overall structure of a Value Set.
 They should also review the details presented in the Content Logical Definition section.
 The section An HL7 Value Set Definition Expression Syntax provides a